Skip to main content

 Parquet Writer

-• Local File System: Writes Parquet files to a local directory
+• Local File System: Writes Parquet files to a local directory.

 • S3 Integration: Uploads Parquet files to an S3 bucket

-• Partitioning: Supports partitioning data based on record fields
+• Partitioning: Supports partitioning data based on record fields.

 • Normalization: OLake supports L1 (level 1) normalization

-• Schema Evolution: Handles schema changes by creating new .parquet files
+• Schema Evolution: Handles schema changes by creating new .parquet files (for S3 and local dump only, not to Iceberg Database)

 func (p *Parquet) Write(_ context.Context, record types.RawRecord) error {